Murder of Lilia Valutyte: Trial of the facts

 The trial of the facts for Skebas began at Lincoln Crown Court on 10 July 2023.
 The judge, Mrs Justice McGowan, told the jury of six men and six women that they would "not be asked to say guilty or not guilty" and said that Skebas "is seriously mentally ill and is not here."

-Prosecution barrister Christopher Donnellan KC, opened the case by alleging that whilst Valutyte and her younger sister were playing with hula hoops and a toy pram outside the shop where their mother worked, Skebas had approached and increased his pace as he got closer to them.
+Prosecution barrister Christopher Donnellan KC, opened the case by alleging that while Valutyte and her younger sister were playing with hula hoops and a toy pram outside the shop where their mother worked, Skebas had approached and increased his pace as he got closer to them.
 Donnellan added that Valutyte had moved off the road and onto the pavement to move out of his way before Skebas had pulled a knife out of the waist of his trousers and had stabbed Valutyte through her chest and heart.
 An off-duty police officer as well as doctors and paramedics attempted to save Valutyte, but she was confirmed dead at 7:11p.m., less than an hour after the killing.
 The off-duty police officer, who gave evidence at the trial, said that he noticed a male pacing close to the junction at Fountain Lane and Wormgate.
 He claimed that his attention was drawn to the man's behaviour and that he believed that it was suspicious.
 He then claimed that he searched for his headphones before he heard a large metallic clank.
 He then said he turned around and saw the same male coming towards him.
 After the man had seen the off-duty officer he claims the man "quickened."
 The officer said he then made a few steps to follow the man before hearing a scream.
 He said the scream sounded like it came from an adult female and he described it as "anguished."
 He then claimed that he immediately walked back towards Fountain Lane after hearing the scream and recalled seeing two people there: a girl on the ground, and an adult female.
 He told the court that he took over for the girl's mother and started CPR on the girl.